oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-03.md

 - Secrets: Knows where the binding coin is hidden; can steer to quiet coves if freed

 3) Raven-Choir Attendants (2–4)
+4) Corporal Hansi Unteruber (Basement Planner)
+- Role: Stirland militia corporal who admires adventurers; offers planning aid
+- Motivation: Live up to his uncle’s stories by helping “proper heroes” do a clean job
+- Secrets: Keeps patrol shift notes and a crude map of culverts; mother disapproves of “those sorts” visiting
+- Aid: Grants advantage (+10) to the first Stealth/Mechanics test during Reliquary Extraction if the Basement Briefing is completed

 - Role: Chanting assistants who keep time for rites
 - Motivation: Earn revelations and protection; many are addicted to the scent
 - Secrets: Their masks are lined with saint-glass slivers; one has stolen a vial labeled “Lot Ysabeau”